matperez/coderag/docs/guide/getting-started.md

 # Getting Started

-## What is Codebase Search?
+## What is CodeRAG?

-Codebase Search is an intelligent code search library that combines the precision of TF-IDF keyword search with the semantic understanding of vector embeddings.
-It's designed to be fast, extensible, and easy to integrate into your development workflow.
+CodeRAG is a lightning-fast hybrid code search library that combines TF-IDF keyword search with vector embeddings for semantic understanding.
+Built for RAG (Retrieval-Augmented Generation), it's perfect for AI assistants, documentation search, and IDE integration.

 ## Key Features